Kotlin/kotlinx.coroutines/docs/select-expression.md

 </div>

 Now the main function awaits for the first of them to complete and counts the number of deferred values that are still active.
-Note, that we've used here the fact that `select` expression is a Kotlin DSL, so we can provide clauses for it using an arbitrary code.
+Note that we've used here the fact that `select` expression is a Kotlin DSL, so we can provide clauses for it using an arbitrary code.
 In this case we iterate over a list of deferred values to provide `onAwait` clause for each deferred value.